cheng-yeh/eslab/README.md

 The goal of this assignment is to establish a BLE service with C, python, or Node.js and transfer data between the central and the peripheral.
 We choose to use Node.js because there are two powerful libraries: [bleno](https://github.com/sandeepmistry/bleno) and [noble](https://github.com/sandeepmistry/noble), which can act as peripheral and central respectively.
 We set up the service to transfer the real time acceleration read from adxl-345(a 3-axis accelerometer) on the peripheral to the central.
 * The adxl345 and the peripheral communicate via I2C.
 * The adxl345 is manipulated by [adxl345-sensor](https://github.com/skylarstein/adxl345-sensor).
 * The acceleration given by the adxl345 is in float type, but the read/write between the peripheral and the central seems to be UInt16BE only.
 Also, the negative numbers have trouble when transfering.
-We sole the above issues by converting the original data into a set of two numbers - one represents positive or not, one represents the value - and multiply the value by 100 and cast it into UInt16BE without lost of accuracy.
+We solve the above issues by converting the original data into a set of two numbers - one represents positive or not(1 or 0), one represents the value.
+Multiply the value by 100 and cast it into UInt16BE without lost of accuracy.

 ## File Description
 ### central